 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws , regulations and policies referenced in t he specification are readily available to CMS upon request th rough the Medic aid agency of r the operatin g agency (if ap pplicable).

 Extended State Plan Service

 Specialized Supplies